Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 The Customer

-A Berlin-based social media agency managing Instagram accounts for mid-market e-commerce and DTC brands across Germany, Austria, and Switzerland.
-The agency's service includes daily content posting, comment engagement, DM outreach to prospective creators, and hashtag research.
-As of engagement, the agency managed 120 active Instagram accounts on behalf of 24 client brands, with each account representing significant commercial value in both invested follower acquisition and scheduled content calendars.
+A Berlin-based social media agency.
+They run Instagram accounts for mid-market e-commerce and DTC brands across Germany, Austria, and Switzerland.
+The service covers daily content posting, comment engagement, DM outreach to prospective creators, and hashtag research.
+By the time of this engagement, the agency managed 120 active Instagram accounts on behalf of 24 client brands.
+Each account carries real commercial value, both in acquired followers and scheduled content already baked into client calendars.

 Agency name and specific client brands are anonymized at the agency's request.
 Metrics below are rounded to the nearest reportable range.